 If you are a proud owner of pristine wood flooring, you know the great feeling that comes with gleaming hardwood.
 However, if you’ve had your wood flooring for as long as you can remember, it may be starting to look like your teenager’s car.
 After years of use, hardwood flooring scratches, scrapes, and wears down.
 It also accumulates years’ worth of leftover dinner and homemade jam.
 Gross, right?
-Since hardwood floors look best when they are clean and shining, here are a few tips to keep your hardwood flooring intact.
+Since hardwood floors look best when they are clean and shining, here are a few tips on how to make wood floors look new again!

 - Clean up spills as soon as possible.
 Neglected food shouldn’t be used as grout in the flooring.